inrupt/solid-common-vocab-rdf/README.md

-# solid-common-vocab-rdf
+# Solid JavaScript Vocabularies - solid-common-vocab-rdf

 This repository acts as a mono-repo for all the RDF vocabularies defined and controlled by Inrupt.
+It allows developers to build interoperable apps by reusing well-known vocabularies.
+These libraries provide vocabularies available as constants that you just have to import.

+@inrupt/solid-common-vocab-rdf is part of a family open source JavaScript libraries designed to support developers building Solid applications.

-It also stores Artifact Generator configuration files that allow us generate programming-language-specific artifacts (e.g. Java JARs, NPM modules, etc.) that provide convenient constants representing the individual terms from RDF vocabularies (including from RDF vocabularies that are not under our control, such as common vocabularies like
+This repo also stores configuration files that allow us generate programming-language-specific artifacts (e.g. Java JARs, NPM modules, etc.) that provide convenient constants representing the individual terms from RDF vocabularies (including from RDF vocabularies that are not under our control, such as common vocabularies like